ilanjb/clime/docs/tutorials/booleans/default_false.md

 ```
 It works with flags!

 That's it.
-For boolean arguments just set a default value.!
+For boolean arguments just set a default value!